First extragalactic measurement of the turbulence driving parameter: ALMA observations of the star-forming region N159E in the Large Magellanic Cloud: Conclusions

 In this work, we utilize high-resolution (sub-pc) ALMA $^{12}$CO ($J$~=~2--1), $^{13}$CO ($J$~=~2--1), and C$^{18}$O ($J$~=~2--1) observations of the star-forming region N159E (the Papillon Nebula) in the LMC to provide the first extragalactic measurement of turbulence driving at pc scales.
 The turbulence driving mode is characterized by the parameter $b$ -- the ratio of the normalized gas density dispersion ($\sigma_{\rho/\rho_0}$) to the turbulent Mach number ($\mathcal{M}$).
 Values of $b \approx 1/3$ represent a highly solenoidal driving, $b\approx 1$ represents highly compressive driving, and a natural mixture of the two is given by $b\approx0.4$ \citep{2008ApJ...688L..79F,2010A&A...512A..81F}.

 We use an NLTE analysis of the CO isotopologues using the radiative transfer code \texttt{DESPOTIC} \citep{2014MNRAS.437.1662K} to construct the gas column density PDF for the analysis region we show in \autoref{fig:fullmap}, which consists of filamentary molecular clouds with dense cores driving protostellar outflows.
 We then fit the PDF with the \cite{Hopkins_2013} density PDF model to get the 2D column density dispersion, which we then convert to get the 3D density dispersion using the \cite{Brunt_2010b} method.
 We obtain $\sigma_{\rho/\rho_0} = 3.4^{+0.92}_{-0.63}$.
 We use a combination of the gradient-subtracted first moment map and the mean of the second moment map to get the gas velocity dispersion, which gives $\mathcal{M} = 3.9^{+0.35}_{-0.29}$.
 Thus, the driving mode of turbulence we obtain is $b = 0.87^{+0.25}_{-0.17}$, indicating that the turbulence being driven in this region is highly compressive.
+We suspect that the compressive turbulence could be driven by gravo-turbulent fragmentation of the dense gas, or by the \hi flow that is proposed to have led to the creation of GMC N159.
 This analysis is easily reproducible and can be applied to measure $b$ in resolved star-forming regions both in the local and the high-redshift Universe.